seyoung-230/spheresmooth-python/README.md

 A Python port of the **spheresmooth** R package for spherical geometry and spline smoothing on the unit sphere.
 The library provides utilities for coordinate transforms, geodesics, and penalized spherical smoothing using piecewise geodesic splines.

-This project is a work-in-progress port of the original R implementation, with many components rewritten in clean, modular Python.
+This project is a Python implementation of the original R package, with core components rewritten in a clean, modular, and extensible Python design.

 ---